metadatacenter/cedar-cadsr-tools/README.md

     mvn exec:java@transform-categories -Dexec.args="/path/to/input /path/to/output"

 where:
 - `/path/to/input` is the input caDSR categories file.
-The most recent file used can be found at src/main/resources/files-used/categories.
+The categories file used can be found in the folder [src/main/resources/files-used/categories](https://github.com/metadatacenter/cedar-cadsr-tools/tree/develop/src/main/resources/files-used/categories).
 - `/path/to/output` is the directory location to store the category tree generated.

 ## 2. Upload JSON category tree to CEDAR